Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs

 In this section, we consider interval graphs.
 We prove that three colors are sufficient and sometimes necessary to \cfonp{} color an interval graph.
 For \emph{proper interval graphs}, we show that two colors are sufficient.
-Note that the results for \cfcnp{} coloring have been shown by Fekete and Keldenich~\cite{Sandor2017}.

-On the algorithmic side, we show that the \cfcnp{} problem is polynomial time solvable on interval graphs.

-\begin{definition}[Interval Graph] A graph $G = (V,E)$ is an \emph{interval graph} if there exists a set $\mathcal I$ of intervals on the real line such that there is a bijection $f: V \rightarrow \mathcal I$ satisfying the following: $\{v_1, v_2\} \in E$ if and only if $f(v_1) \cap f(v_2) \neq \emptyset$. \end{definition} For an interval graph $G$, we refer to the set of intervals $\mathcal I$ as the \emph{interval representation} of $G$.
+\begin{definition}[Interval Graph] A graph $G$, $G = (V,E)$, is an \emph{interval graph} if there exists a set $\mathcal I$ of closed intervals on the real line such that there is a bijection $f: V \rightarrow \mathcal I$ satisfying the following: $v_1v_2 \in E$ if and only if $f(v_1) \cap f(v_2) \neq \emptyset$. \end{definition} For an interval graph $G$, we refer to the set of intervals $\mathcal I$ as an \emph{interval representation} of $G$.
 An interval graph $G$ is a \emph{proper interval graph} if it has an interval representation $\mathcal I$ such that no interval in $\mathcal I$ is properly contained in any other interval of $\mathcal I$.
 An interval graph $G$ is a \emph{unit interval graph} if it has an interval representation $\mathcal I$ where all the intervals are of unit length.
-It is known that the class of proper interval graphs and unit interval graphs are the same \cite{gardi}.
+It is known that the class of proper interval graphs and unit interval graphs are identical \cite{gardi}.

+For each interval $I \in \mathcal I$, we use $L(I)$ and $R(I)$ to denote its left endpoint and right endpoint respectively.
+Throughout this section, we assume that no two intervals share the same endpoint (either left or right).
+If there exists two intervals that share an endpoint, we can carefully adjust them such that they do not share the same endpoint.
+We use the terms ``vertex'' and ``interval'' interchangeably.

-\begin{lemma} If $G$ is an interval graph, then $\chionp{}\leq 3$. \end{lemma} \begin{proof} It was shown in \cite{Sandor2017} that $\chicnp{} \leq 2$ when $G$ is an interval graph.
-We use similar ideas.
-Let $\mathcal I$ be the set of intervals.
-For each interval $I \in \mathcal I$, we use $R(I)$ to denote its right endpoint.
+It was shown in \cite{Sandor2017} that $\chicnp{} \leq 2$, when $G$ is an interval graph.
+We use similar ideas to show the bound for $\chionp{}$.